beelzebub1232/AutoRepairPro/README.md

 - `lib/`: Should contain the MySQL JDBC driver JAR file.
 - `public/`: Contains all frontend assets (HTML, CSS, JS).
 - `build/`: Will contain compiled `.class` files after running the compile script.
-- `database_setup.sql`: SQL script to initialize the database.
+- `autorepairpro_db.sql`: SQL script to initialize the database (schema and sample data).
 - `compile.sh`/`compile.bat`: Scripts to compile the Java code.
 - `run.sh`/`run.bat`: Scripts to run the Java web server.

-## How to Run the Project
+## How to Set Up and Run the Project

 ### Step 1: Prerequisites